canonical/cloud-init/doc/rtd/reference/datasources/akamai.rst

 * ``base_urls``

-  The URLs used to access the meta-data service over IPv4 and IPv6 respectively.
+  The URLs used to access the instance metadata service over IPv4 and IPv6 respectively.

 * ``paths``